gpdowney/lightweightLSAT/pages/resources/confuse.md

 ---
-title: How LR and RC Can Confuse You
+title: How Reasoning and Reading Can Confuse You
 cat: resources
-permalink: confuse
+permalink: resources/confuse
 ---

-There are 3 parts to every LR and RC Q (the Q itself, the Argument/Passage, and the Answers).
+There are 3 parts to every Reasoning and Reading question (the question itself, the Argument/Passage, and the Answers).
 This gives them 3 chances to befuddle you.

-## The LSAT never allows itself to be confusing in the Q
+## The LSAT never allows itself to be confusing in the question

 If these instructions had any ambiguity, then multiple Answers might be correct.
 The LSAT could never allow that.

 The primary virtue of the LSAT is that there is exactly one correct Answer.
 Answers are never better or worse.
 They're either right or wrong.

-To be fair, the Q can be complicated.
-But a complicated Q gives you more specific instructions.
-If you follow those instructions, the Q should actually be easier.
+To be fair, the question can be complicated.
+But a complicated question gives you more specific instructions.
+If you follow those instructions, the question should actually be easier.

 ## Arguments and Passages can confuse you with bad writing.

 Nominalizations, passive voice, pronouns, opposing points, double negatives, confusing commas, conditional logic, etc...

 Rushing through the Argument or the Read makes you vulnerable.
-Don't underestimate the value of [ Understanding](understand.html) and [Reading at the Pace of your Understanding](pace.html).
+Don't underestimate the value of [Understanding][understand] and [Reading at the Pace of your Understanding][pace].

 Still, there are limits to how confusing the Argument/Passage can get.
 A too ambiguous Argument/Passage might make one than one Answer correct.
 And again, that would be a diaster for the Test.